edgio-docs/edgio-docs/src/guides/v7/performance/experiments.md

         <Callout type="info">

-          The traffic percentage defined for all variants must add up to 100%.
+          The traffic percentage defined for all variants defined within a specific experiment must add up to 100%.
 For example, if you have 3 variants and you have assigned 33% to 2 of them, then the third variant must be assigned 34% (33% + 33% + 34% = 100).

         </Callout>